-Besides these means to avoid cancer, regular use of some established screening tests can prevent the development of cancer through identification and removal or treatment of premalignant abnormalities; screening tests can also improve survival and decrease mortality by detecting cancer at an early stage when treatment is more effective.
+More systematic efforts to reduce tobacco use, improve diet and physical activity, and reduce obesity could alleviate much of the suffering and death due to cancer.
+In addition, regular use of cervical and colorectal cancer screening tests can prevent cancer through identification and removal or treatment of premalignant abnormalities; screening tests can also improve survival and decrease mortality by detecting cancer at an early stage when treatment is more effective.

 The Society’s Cancer Prevention & Early Detection Facts & Figures, also referred to as CPED, is a resource to strengthen cancer prevention and early detection efforts at the local, state, and national levels.

 View or download Cancer Prevention & Early Detection Facts & Figures in PDF format.

 PLEASE NOTE: As of 2013, CPED is published on a biennial basis.
 However, for years in which a complete publication is not produced, updated tables and figures providing national and state-level risk factor and screening data are still provided.